Promoting YOU & Your Research!

 The CFRC are always looking for students to be a part of their programming.
 Why not give them a call and give them some ideas of topics based on your research, you would be willing to talk about on the radio.

-If you get a chance to practice speaking to different audiences whether that be in a formal setting such as a conference, or informal setting then go for it.
+If you get a chance to practice speaking to different audiences whether that be in a formal setting such as a conference, or informal setting (eg with your peers over lunch or Toastmasters) then go for it.
 Being able to articulate your research to a wide range of audiences is a great skill to have.
 It will also help you answer those difficult questions come employment interview time.